Getting a Job as an International Student

 - There is no limit to the amount of time you can be authorized for curricular practical training.
 However, if you are working 12 months or more of full-time curricular practical training, you will lose your eligibility for optional practical training.

 You’ll register for curricular practical training through International Student Support and should begin by reading “CPT Statement of Understanding for F-1 Students” and completing the CPT application form.
-Both documents are found on the myMack portal.
+Both documents are found on CPT application on the ISS-TerraDotta CPT Page.

 Students are eligible to participate in Optional Practical Training if all of the following criteria are met: